009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ## 2) Methological approach

+install libraries
+- speech recognition
+- PyAudio
+-> If you want to use audio input from microphones, PyAudio is also necessary.
+If not installed, the library will still work, but Microphone will be undefined.

+The official PyAudio builds seem to be broken on Windows.
+As a result, in the installers folder you will find unofficial PyAudio builds for Windows that actually work.
+Run the installer corresponding to your Python version to install PyAudio.

+On Debain-based distributions such as Ubuntu, you can generally install PyAudio by running sudo apt-get install python-pyaudio python3-pyaudio, which will install it for both Python 2 and Python 3.

+On other POSIX-based systems, simply use the packages provided on the downloads page linked above, or compile and install it from source.

 ## 3) Findings and achievements
 - Detailed description of approach, work, findings, concrete achievements

 problems with Pyaudio and how to solve

 ## 4) Summary
 - summary if the targets have been archieved and if not describe reasons